Lefty8969/reading-notes-cf/code201notes/readingnote1.md

 Describe 2 things that require JavaScript in the Browser?

+* Browser APIs
-* Browser APIs and third party APIs.
+ * third party APIs.

 How can you add JavaScript to an HTML document?

 * JavaScript is added with script element.

+##
+* Things I want to know more about how to make my website interactive?
+* JS vs python in web development ?